Improving Patient Experience: Tips for Medical Billing Staff

 What is Patient Experience and Why is it Important?

-Patients often have many choices for medical services.
-If someone is dissatisfied with their experience at a healthcare facility (whether related to their care or not) the patient will go elsewhere in the future and possibly leave negative reviews online.
+Patients often have more than one choice for medical services.
+If someone is dissatisfied with their experience at a healthcare facility (whether related to their care or not) they’ll go elsewhere or leave a negative review.

-Your medical billing staff doesn’t encounter patients until nearly the end of their medical care journey.
-Because of this, it’s sometimes easy to overlook the process they have been through before speaking to accounts receivable agents.
+Your medical billing staff doesn’t encounter patients until the end of their medical care journey.
+It can be easy to overlook a bad care experience they had during a visit by the time they need to pay.

 PAIN POINTS IN THE PATIENT BILLING JOURNEY

-The way healthcare facilities operate is not the same way they worked even a decade ago.
-High-deductible healthcare plans are forcing patients to be involved in the revenue cycle much longer and more extensively than in the past.
+High-deductible healthcare plans mean patients are involved in the revenue cycle much longer and more extensively than in the past.

 Along with this, patients are responsible for more of their own medical costs, and may not have a complete understanding of what is or isn’t covered by insurance.

-Many also don’t understand the concept of an extended business office.
+Many also don’t understand the concept of an extended business office or other third party medical billing relationships.

 • Operate as a seamless extension of your client’s office.